 The use of online platforms that facilitate short-term rentals has exploded in popularity.
-Websites like Airbnb and VRBO connect property owners or "hosts" with guests in order to arrange the listing and booking of accommodations for short-term rentals.
+Websites like Airbnb and VRBO connect property owners or "hosts" with guests to arrange the listing and booking of accommodations for short-term rentals.
 The sharing economy for housing is expected to continue to grow.
-Airbnb, the industry market leader, was founded in 2008 and today is valued at \$24 billion and has nearly 2 million listings across the world.
-The law has failed to keep up with these new housing platforms and has left the industry largely under-regulated and local jurisdictions scrambling for solutions.
+Airbnb, the industry market leader, was founded in 2008 and in November 2022 was valued at \$67.76 billion.
+Airbnb had a peak of over 14 million listings around the world in 2020.
+The law failed to keep up with these new housing platforms and has left the industry largely under-regulated and local jurisdictions scrambling for solutions.